-There has been a lot of debate regarding what a lab-crafted (also known as lab-created) diamond is and if it’s a “real” diamond.
+There has been a lot of debate regarding what a lab grown (also known as lab-created) diamond is and if it’s a “real” diamond.

 Let’s dive into what sets these stones apart (or doesn’t) from naturally-mined diamonds.
-Of course, it’s a personal preference, but we don’t think lab-grown diamonds are a fad, in fact, we think they’re here for the long haul.
+Of course, it’s a personal preference, but we don’t think lab grown diamonds are a fad, in fact, we think they’re here for the long haul.
+They are becoming an increasingly popular choice for promise rings and wedding bands. .
 Here are some of the facts so you can decide what’s best for you!

 We imitate that same process in our lab using a High-Pressure High Temperature (HPHT) or Chemical Vapor Deposition (CVD) process.
 What starts as a diamond seed— a minuscule slice of a diamond— blossoms into a large, rough diamond as carbon atoms grow around it.
 These elegant pieces are grown in certified labs that use very limited energy and emit next to no emissions.

 Absolutely not.
-A diamond is made of carbon and cubic zirconia has zero carbon, making it much weaker and with different light performance than lab-crafted or natural diamonds.
+A diamond is made of carbon and cubic zirconia has zero carbon, making it much weaker and with different light performance than lab grown or natural diamonds.

-The short answer: Yes, because they are real diamonds.
-Lab-crafted and natural diamonds cannot be differentiated with the naked eye.
+Yes, they are real diamonds.
+Lab grown and natural diamonds cannot be differentiated with the naked eye.
 They also have that same sparkle you’d look for in a natural diamond.
 You can’t tell the difference between lab-created diamonds and real diamonds without specialized equipment, even if you’re a professional gemologist!
 The best way to tell the difference between lab-grown diamonds and real diamonds is to look at the grading report.